testfairy/docs/docs/03_Android/01_Production_SDK.md

-TestFairy has 2 types of SDKs: Testing and Production.
+TestFairy has 2 types of Android SDKs: Testing and Production.

-The difference is auto-update.
-Testing SDK includes auto update functionality and Production does not.
+The difference between the two is auto-update.
+The testing SDK includes auto update functionality and the production SDK does not.

 It is **critical** for Play Store builds not to include auto-update functionality.